 Adult use of cannabis is legal in California under Prop.
 64, the Adult Use of Marijuana Act (AUMA), approved by the voters on November 8, 2016.
 In general, AUMA allows adults 21 and over to possess, privately use, and give away up to one ounce of cannabis, and to cultivate no more than six plants for personal use at their residence.
-It also legalizes the commercial sale, distribution and production of cannabis for adult use at state-licensed facilities beginning January 1, 2018, under terms spelled out in the Medical and Adult Use of Cannabis Regulation and Safety Act (MAUCRSA) approved by the legislature in 2017.
+It also legalizes the commercial sale, distribution and production of cannabis for adult use at state-licensed facilities.
 Local city and county governments can restrict or ban cannabis businesses in their jurisdiction.

-The Bureau of Cannabis Control in the Dept. of Consumer Affairs is in charge of licensing and regulating retail sales, distribution, and testing; the Dept. of Food and Agriculture is in charge of cultivation; and the Dept. of Public Health is in charge of manufacturing.
+The Department of Cannabis Control is in charge of licensing and regulating retail sales, distribution, and testing, as well as cultivation and manufacturing.
 Prior approval by local city or county governments is required for all state-licensed facilities.
-Further info on state regulations may be found at the California Cannabis Portal.
+Further info on state regulations may be found at the California Cannabis Portal (DCC).

 Under AUMA it is LEGAL for any adult 21 or over to: